Teaching with Primary Sources: Using Sources to Build Narratives

 “Teaching with Primary Sources” is an ongoing series of workshops designed to introduce faculty and graduate student instructors to creative strategies for incorporating a range of primary sources, including but not limited to archival, digital, and/or subscription primary sources, into classroom instruction.

-Come join us to learn more!
+Come be our "students" to learn more!

 - Monday, April 29, 2019